 How Much Protein Do I Need?
-Calculate How Many
+Calculate How Many Grams To Eat

-as we know is a vital nutrient that plays several roles in
+as we know is a vital nutrient that plays several roles in the body.

-and protein assists in rebuilding those muscles.
+assists in rebuilding those muscles.

 There is no denying that protein is crucial to ones diet,